Academic Catalog

 Bachelor of Arts

-Marella Feltrin-Morris, Associate Professor and Chairperson
+Marella Feltrin-Morris, Professor and Chairperson

 The Department of World Languages, Literatures, and Cultures (DWLLC) offers curricula in French and Francophone Studies, German Area Studies, Italian Studies, and Spanish leading to a bachelor of arts degree in World Languages and Cultures.
 This innovative and interdisciplinary major provides students with multiple pathways to completion, either by pursuing a single language or by combining the study of a primary language with additional coursework in a second language or with courses in linguistics and translation studies.
 The department also offers minors in French, German, Italian, Spanish, linguistics, and translation studies as well as courses in Chinese.
 The department serves the interests of students in their desire to communicate with and understand other peoples through the study of language, literature, culture, and civilization, and seeks to develop students’ knowledge of the structure, use, and history of the languages.
 The department supports cross-cultural exploration and interdisciplinary study, and facilitates and encourages study abroad.
 Our students often study abroad during their time at Ithaca College, through both affiliated and non-affiliated programs.
 They also pursue their individual scholarly interests abroad with awards from organizations such as the American Council on the Teaching of Foreign Languages, the Fulbright Program, and the National Organization of Italian American Women.